-Net cash used in operating activities was \$87.0 million in the first quarter of 2012 and \$10.6 million in the first quarter of 2011.
-Our net income of \$11.7 million in the first quarter of 2012, and our net loss of \$43.4 million in the first quarter of 2011, included \$23.2 million and \$14.8 million, respectively, of Non-cash Compensation Expense, and \$8.4 million and \$7.0 million, respectively of depreciation and amortization.
-Our net income in the first quarter of 2012 also included non-cash interest expense of \$5.2 million resulting from the amortization of the discount and debt issuance costs in connection with our convertible senior notes, which were issued in October 2011.
+Net cash used in operating activities was \$167.8 million in the first nine months of 2012 and \$91.4 million in the first nine months of 2011.
+Our net income of \$279.9 million in the first nine months of 2012, and our net loss of \$168.3 million in the first nine months of 2011, included \$63.4 million and \$40.6 million, respectively, of Non-cash Compensation Expense, and \$27.2 million and \$23.2 million, respectively, of depreciation and amortization.
+Our net income in the first nine months of 2012 also included non-cash interest expense of \$16.0 million resulting from the amortization of the discount and debt issuance costs in connection with our convertible senior notes, which were issued in October 2011.

-At March 31, 2012, Sanofi and trade accounts receivable increased by \$135.3 million, compared to end-of-year 2011.
-Trade accounts receivable increased primarily due to higher product sales, and the extended payment terms granted to our EYLEA customers as described above.
-Our deferred revenue at March 31, 2012 decreased by \$9.1 million, compared to end-of-year 2011, primarily due to amortization of a previously received and deferred \$165.0 million payment under our license agreement with Astellas and amortization of previously deferred payments under our Sanofi and Bayer HealthCare collaborations.
-Accounts payable, accrued expenses, and other liabilities increased by \$12.7 million at March 31, 2012, compared to end-of-year 2011, primarily due to higher commercialization activities and sales-related deductions for EYLEA, partly offset by a decrease in liabilities for payroll-related expenses since accrued year-end 2011 employee bonuses were disbursed in the first quarter of 2012.
+At September 30, 2012, Sanofi and trade accounts receivable increased by \$498.2 million, compared to end-of-year 2011, primarily due to higher trade accounts receivable, which increased due to higher EYLEA product sales and the extended payment terms granted to our EYLEA customers, as described above.
+Prepaid expenses and other current assets increased by \$61.9 million, compared to end-of-year 2011, primarily due to (i) the \$15.0 million milestone payment which was receivable from Bayer HealthCare at September 30, 2012, as described above, (ii) an increase in capitalized inventories, principally in connection with EYLEA commercial supplies, and (iii) an increase in prepaid royalties resulting from the \$60.0 million payment we made in the third quarter of 2012, as described above.
+Our deferred revenue at September 30, 2012 decreased by \$28.6 million, compared to end-of-year 2011, primarily due to amortization of a previously received and deferred \$165.0 million payment under our license agreement with Astellas and amortization of previously deferred payments under our Sanofi and Bayer HealthCare collaborations.
+Accounts payable, accrued expenses, and other liabilities increased by \$29.2 million at September 30, 2012, compared to end-of-year 2011, primarily due to higher sales-related deductions in connection with EYLEA.

-Our prepaid expenses and other assets at March 31, 2011 decreased by \$11.6 million, compared to end-of-year 2010, primarily due to the receipt from Bayer HealthCare of a \$10.0 million milestone payment in January 2011 which was receivable at the end of 2010.
-Our deferred revenue at March 31, 2011 decreased by \$10.3 million, compared to end-of-year 2010, primarily due to the amortization of previously received and deferred \$20.0 million payments under our license agreements with AstraZeneca and Astellas.
-Accounts payable, accrued expenses, and other liabilities increased by \$13.6 million at March 31, 2011, compared to end-of-year 2010, primarily in connection with higher liabilities for payroll-related expenses.
+At September 30, 2011, our deferred revenue decreased by \$32.5 million, compared to end-of-year 2010, primarily due to the amortization of previously received and deferred \$20.0 million payments under our license agreements with AstraZeneca and Astellas, as well as amortization of previously received deferred payments under our Sanofi and Bayer HealthCare collaborations.
+Accounts payable, accrued expenses, and other liabilities increased by \$35.3 million at September 30, 2011, compared to end-of-year 2010, primarily due to higher payroll-related liabilities.

-Cash Provided by Investing Activities
+Cash (Used in) Provided by Investing Activities

-Net cash provided by investing activities was \$15.8 million in the first quarter of 2012, compared with \$20.3 million in the first quarter of 2011.
-In both the first quarter of 2012 and 2011, sales or maturities of marketable securities exceeded purchases by \$27.3 million and \$42.5 million, respectively.
-Capital expenditures in the first quarter of 2012 and 2011 included costs in connection with expanding our manufacturing capacity at our Rensselaer, New York facilities and tenant improvements and related costs in connection with our leased facilities in Tarrytown, New York.
+Net cash used in investing activities was \$172.2 million in the first nine months of 2012, compared with cash provided by investing activities of \$162.4 million in the first nine months of 2011.
+In the first nine months of 2012, purchases of marketable securities exceeded sales or maturities by \$137.5 million.
+In the first nine months of 2011, sales or maturities of marketable securities exceeded purchases by \$209.0 million.
+Capital expenditures in the first nine months of 2012 and 2011 included costs in connection with expanding our Rensselaer, New York manufacturing facilities and tenant improvement and associated costs related to our leased facilities in Tarrytown, New York.